gayan-gunaratne/chla-story-exercise/README.md

    - Separate depth-profile samples from WC (water column) integrated samples — these are different measurement types and should be treated differently

 2. **Visualise** — produce at least one clear figure (subplots welcome).
 Suggested directions:
-   - Surface (0 m) Chl-*a* time series with seasonal context
+   - Surface (0 - 2 m) Chl-*a* time series with seasonal context
-   - Depth-time heatmap showing the DCM (deep chlorophyll maximum)
+   - Depth-time heatmap showing timeseries Chl-a profile data
    - Seasonal cycle (e.g. monthly climatology)
-   - Accessory pigment breakdown (Fuco, Perid, Zea) as a proxy for community composition
-   - Relationship between Chl-*a* and a co-measured variable (e.g. nutrients, Secchi depth, oxygen)

 3. **Summarise** — a few bullet points describing:
    - The dominant seasonal patterns you observe
    - Any long-term trends or inter-annual variability
    - Gaps, anomalies, or caveats in the data

-### Stretch (optional)

-- Compute a climatological mean depth profile and show the typical DCM depth
-- Investigate whether the divinyl fraction (`DvCphlA_mgm3`) shows distinct seasonal behaviour from total Chl-*a*
-- Compare surface Chl-*a* against Secchi depth and discuss the relationship

 ---